-This bottleneck is one of the reasons why the cloud director is put in the cloud in the first place.
+The bottle of provisioning from the head node to the cloud director is an issue only the first time around.
 The next time the cloud director powers up, and assuming persistent storage is used-as is the default-the cloud director runs through the provisioning stages much faster, and completes within a few minutes.

-The reason why powering up after the first time is faster is because the image state is already with the cloud provider.
-A similar principle-of relying on data already available with the cloud provider-can be used as a technique to make the first time startup faster.
+The reason why powering up after the first time is faster is because the image that is to power up is already in the cloud.
+A similar principle-of relying on data already available with the cloud provider-can be used as a technique to make first time startup even faster.
 The technique is to have a pre-built image-a snapshot-of the cloud director stored already with the cloud provider.
 The first-time startup of a cloud director based on a snapshot restoration is discussed in section 3.4.

-The remainder of this section is about starting up a cloud director from scratch.
+The remainder of this section is about starting up a cloud director from scratch-that is, a first time start, and without a pre-built image.